wlsankey/NandodegreeProject3-WidgetCatalog/NandodegreeProject3-WidgetCatalog-master/README.md

 This should allow the application to run in the web browser under localhost://9080

 For reference, some of the other keys files include the views.py file which contains all the views for the web application.

+JSON ENDPOINTS

+The following endpoint APIs are available which return JSON data from the application:
+1. RETURN ALL CATEGORIES: '/categeory/all/JSON'

+2. RETURN a specific Category by its I.D. :
+   '/category/<int:category_id>/JSON'

+3. RETURN a specific item by its I.D.:
+   '/category/<int:category_id>/item/<int:item_id>/JSON'

+4. RETURN all items in database ordered by popularity:
+	'/allitems/JSON'